jmd-dk/concept/concept/docs/installation.rst

 Assume "yes" as answer to all prompts and run non-interactively.
 Currently these include only the system-wide installations of system dependencies, should any be missing.
-Note that this require root access.
+Note that this requires root access.

 .. raw:: html